-Introduction: LED Harry Potter Wand
+Introduction: Light-up Harry Potter Wand

 This is my first Instructable so PLEASE tell me how it was in the comments.
 I would love to hear your thoughts!
 Also, I am totally open to suggestions, mild criticisms, and improvements, but keep the comments nice and the ranting to a minimum ;) With that being said let's begin!

 Step 1: Materials

 1: Gikfun Metal Ball Tilt Shaking Position Switches

 A pack of 10 was the smallest available and cost about $6 via Amazon Prime

 They came in a pack of 25 for about $5 via Amazon Prime.
 You might wonder what to do with the other 9 switches and the other 24 LED’s and I can’t help you with that.
 But it very nice to use this particular LED because you don’t need a resistor for it if you use two AAA batteries, and the color is a spot-on perfect match with the wands in the Harry Potter movies and the defuse/opaque glow of the tip is ideal as well.
 I tried transparent LED’s and they just don’t look as good.